Nikon D610 vs Sony A7R II

-The Nikon D610 and the Sony Alpha A7R II are two enthusiast cameras that were officially introduced, respectively, in October 2013 and June 2015.
+The Nikon D610 and the Sony Alpha A7R II are two enthusiast cameras that were announced, respectively, in October 2013 and June 2015.
 The D610 is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 42.2 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably smaller (23 percent) than the Nikon D610.
 Moreover, the A7R II is markedly lighter (26 percent) than the D610.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D610) and the Sony FE Lens Catalog (A7R II).
 Mirrorless cameras, such as the A7R II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.